-As one of Ball State University’s sixteen Knowledge Units on campus, the Center has achieved national recognition for its work.
-Read the Center Magazine for a detailed report of the Center’s first 15 years.
+As one of Ball State University’s sixteen Knowledge Units, the Center has achieved national recognition for its work.
+Read the History of the Center Magazine for a detailed report of the Center’s first 15 years.

 The center sits at the nexus of several recognized educational programs serving gifted and talented students on Ball State’s campus.

 The center brings together networks of stakeholders, including departments within Teachers College, interdisciplinary departments across Ball State University, the Indiana Department of Education, and teachers, parents, and gifted students across Indiana and the U.S.